sagemath/sagewiki_to_gh-2022-10-10/days50.md

  * Organizers: Aly Deines (UW), Jennifer Balakrishnan (Harvard)
  * Funding: Microsoft Research  (via Kristin Lauter) and The Beatrice Yormark Fund for Women in Mathematics

+== Important Coding Lessons ==

+ * Sage is object-oriented.
+If you're creating a patch that adds a function, your function probably needs to be associated with an object.